tyler0852/tylers-tacc-research/docs/tms/meeting-4.md

     - Provides a way to check if a certificate is still valid
     - Helps make sure expired or untrusted certificates can’t be used

+#### Public Key Infrastructure (PKI)

+- PKI is the system that ties everything together
+- PKI makes certificates and public/private keys actually usable on the internet.
+- At its core, PKI is about binding an identity to a public key and making that binding trustworthy.
+Without PKI, you could generate keys and certs, but nobody else would know whether to trust them.

+- What it consists of:
+    - CA (Certificate Authority): trusted third party that issues and signs certificates.
+Root CAs are self-signed and act as the anchor of trust.
+    - RA (Registration Authority): verifies the identity of someone requesting a certificate.
+Think of it as the vetting step before the CA issues it.
+    - VA (Validation Authority): provides info about whether a certificate is still valid (revoked or expired).
+    - Certificates: documents that link identities to public keys.
+The issuer (who signed it) is what makes the difference between a self-signed cert and a publicly trusted cert.
+    - Policies and procedures: rules that define how certs are issued, renewed, and revoked.

+- What PKI provides (trust services):
+    - Confidentiality: prevents outsiders from reading your communication (e.g., TLS encrypts data in transit).
+    - Integrity: tampering with data can be detected.
+    - Authenticity: you can be sure of who you’re talking to because their cert chains back to a trusted CA.

+- Use Cases:
+    - HTTPS / TLS connections
+    - VPN authentication
+    - Secure email (S/MIME)
+    - Smart cards / enterprise logins

 ## Road Blockers and Questions